janosh/matbench-discovery/contributing.md

         └── train_<model_name>.py  # optional
 ```

-You can include arbitrary other supporting files like metadata and model features (below 10MB to keep `git clone` time low) if they are needed to run the model or help others reproduce your results.
-For larger files, please upload to [Figshare](https://figshare.com) or similar and link them somewhere in your files.
+You can include arbitrary other supporting files like metadata and model features (below 10MB total to keep `git clone` time low) if they are needed to run the model or help others reproduce your results.
+For larger files, please upload to [Figshare](https://figshare.com) or similar and share the link in your PR description.

-### Step 3: Open a PR to the [Matbench Discovery repo]({repo})
+### Step 3: Open a PR to the [Matbench Discovery repo][repo]

 Commit your files to the repo on a branch called `<model_name>` and create a pull request (PR) to the Matbench repository.